junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Wait, Missouri Moseley?
 Oh wow, that must been, what, ten years now?
 Since last time we met her."
 Sam raises his eyebrows in surprise.

 "Yeah, I know."
-Dean rubs his nose, walking slowly back to car.
+Dean rubs his nose, walking slowly back to the car.
 "Since Dad went missing on a hunting trip and I picked you up from school.
 It's like a lifetime ago."

 Sam lets out a breath.
 "What did she say?"